schollz/miti/README.md

 - [x] allow comments
 - [x] Find source of spurious jitter
 - [x] use portmidi scheduling to further eliminate jitter

-### Won't do

-- Use chords instead of notes.
-It turns out note clusters are more expressive in many cases.
-For example writing "Gmin/D" or "Gmin2inv" both take up more space than just writing "DGBb".

 ## License